Ice accidents during the 2017 Ice Season

 A family from California went 'shoe skating' on Pack Pond.
 The 8 year old son fell through and both parents fell through trying to rescue their son.
 The son and mother died.
 Rescue was called at 3:45 and it took about 50 minutes from then to when everyone was on shore.

 The ice had been in for just a two or three days according to people who lived in the area.
 The weather from December 21 to January 2 was mostly above freezing and averaged 40 degrees.
 The last three days running up to the accident enough freezing degree days to make a couple inches of ice.
 The pond probably caught on the third or fourth.
 The ice was reported to be about an inch thick.

 A 52 year old man, riding his snow mobile, broke through on north bay near the summer boat launch.
 People interviewed for the news report said this is an area that local ice travelers avoid the area because of currents and dams associated with the outlet of the lake.
 The victim was from Massachusetts.

 The weather history suggests the lake came in on either early in December of on 12/16.
 From the 17th to the 5th of January the weather was close to freezing.
 Roughly a foot of snow fell from 12/30 to 1/4.
 The picture in the Kennebec Journal account showed greyed out snow at the rescue site.

 The location of the boat launch is a few hundred feet upstream of the outlet dams (red marker).
 The lake depth adjacent to the launch is about 25 feet.

 Deeper, warm water (about 36 degrees) is brough to the bottom of the ice sheet where it erodes the ice sheet.
-A snow layer on top inhibits ice thickening from cold weather and wetted out snow prevents any ice growth that might otherwise build thickness until the slush freezes. .
+A snow layer on top inhibits ice thickening from cold weather and wetted out snow prevents any ice growth that might otherwise grow ice on the bottom of the ice sheet.

 Rock on the lake bottom have been buldozed into piles like these around most of the lake.
 There was a similar accident on 12/24/16.